alanwsmith/bitty/.build-files/_examples/0190-alternate-event-listeners/details.md

-- bitty-COMPONENT_VERSION default to listening for
+- bitty-v1-rc5 default to listening for
 "click" and "input" events.
 Switching to a different set of listeners is done with the `data-listeners` attribute.